lokesh-acharya/MyNFTWebsite/ReadMe.md

 # MyNFT Project
 Project involves implementation of a website to mint NFT tokens over ethereum testnet using smart contract deployed over Heroku server.
 Using MERN stack to develop the platform and using AWS-s3 as secondary storage to store files.
+Program involves following functionalities:
+-User registration and login
+-Admin login to view and edit users profiles and functionality to mint NFT using metamask wallet.
+-ChatBox for customer support i.e. user can send message admin and expext response in case admin is online while admin can see all online users and chat with them.

 Following is the overall structure of program:-
 ├── backend
 │   ├── config.js